JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-06-15-e5-deepdive-miRNA-TargetPrediction.md

 echo "Sorting complete!" $(date)
 ```

 Submitted batch job 323530.
 Ran super fast!
 Now use bedtools `flank` and `subtract`.
 Flank will extract the 3' UTRs and subtract will remove any 3' UTR regions that overlap with known genes in the genome.
 Javi used 2kb and 3kb as his cutoffs (ie he extracted the flanks that were 2000 and 3000 bp around his gene of interest).
 In his actual analysis, he used 3kb.
-I'm going to use 3kb for now, but may have to redo with a different number.
+In [Trigg et al. 2021](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13542), they used 1kb for 'flank regions'.
+I initially ran with 3kb, but going to redo with 1kb.

 In the e5 scripts folder: `nano flank_sub_bed.sh`

 ```
 #!/bin/bash